 Aggressive emergency room treatment with a specific steroid medication within a few hours after the spinal cord injury might help in reducing damage to the central nervous system.
 The victim will ordinarily be admitted into an intensive care unit where traction will likely be applied to the injured area of the spine.
 A decision on whether surgery would be in order will usually be made after that.
 Some spinal cord injuries might require surgery right away for purposes of reducing pressure on the cord.

 If you or a family member suffered a spinal cord injury as a result of the carelessness and negligence of another person or entity, you'll know that the physical and psychological consequences of the injury are enormous.
 You'll be needing the services of an established and effective law firm with a thorough understanding of spinal cord injuries coupled with the resources necessary to prevail in complicated personal injury litigation.
 Don't let the lure of a free consultation attract you to the wrong law firm—most lawyers offer them anyway.
 You'll need experienced and aggressive representation to pursue the costs of a lifetime of care.

-To work with a spinal cord injury attorney with 15 years of experience representing accident victims and winning them millions of dollars in compensation, contact Attorney Glen Larson at Glen Larson Law in Austin today.
+To work with a spinal cord injury Attorneys with 15 years of experience representing accident victims and winning them millions of dollars in compensation, contact Attorney Glen Larson at Glen Larson Law in Austin today.